alvarogarcia7/kata-formulation-pool-balls/README.md

 ### Problem 1

-Calculate how many ball swaps are necessary to arrange the balls from the initial state to the corect one
+Calculate the minimum number of necessary ball swaps from the initial state to the corect one

 ### Problem 2